 You will learn how to incorporate mindfulness—a practice that helps you live with greater awareness—and positive psychology as you embark on your wellness journey.
 In Foundations of Wellness, you will also learn the seven attitudinal foundations of mindfulness practices and explore the spiritual truths that are at the core of wellness.

-Part I Challenges and Opportunities to Living Well
+Part I. Challenges and Opportunities in Living Well

 Health Care: Managing Crises

 Life’s Boundless Classroom

 Chapter 3.
 Using Mindfulness to Enhance the Experience of Life